ChyppitauCoder/mydotfiles/README.md

 ## Soft
 - Will be automaticly downloaded.

+## Features
+ - Screenshot script
+ - No sudo in gentoo version.
+Sudo is bloat, use doas :))

 ## How to use?
 - Go to folder with dotfiles
 - Run `chmod +x apply && ./apply`